Hiking the Figure 8 Loop in Bryce Canyon is a perfect way to explore many of the best sights in Bryce Canyon National Park.

 From the start of the Navajo Loop trail, it’s only about 0.7 miles back to the rim, but be prepared for steep switchbacks.

 With about 0.3 miles to the rim, you will reach Wall Street, where the switchbacks begin.
 Luckily, this section is so short that the steep climb will be over in no time!
-Plus, the views from Wall Street are absolutely incredible – it’s without a doubt one of the most iconic spots in Bryce Canyon!
+Plus, the views from Wall Street are absolutely incredible.
+It’s certainly one of the most iconic spots in Bryce Canyon!

 Sunset Point to Sunrise Point